by Arnie Schoenberg

 By the 1920s, a new definition of evolution became popular: "a change in allele frequency".
 We're looking at how many people have a trait in one generation and how it might change in the next generation.

-To translate a Punnett square into math, just replace the sperm and eggs with variables that represent allele frequencies, and you get a pretty simple algebraic equation, that can be used to study how populations change over time.
+To translate a Punnett square into math, just replace the sperm and eggs with variables that represent allele frequencies, and you get a pretty simple algebraic equation that can be used to study how populations change over time.
 It was discovered independently in 1908 by two scientists: Hardy and Weinberg.
+The single p's and q's represent gene frequencies, the pairs of p's and q's represent phenotype frequencies.

 p + q = 1